jventura1738/rook-permutations/README.md

 1. Clone the repo `git clone https://github.com/jventura1738/rook-permutations.git`.
 Note that you likely don't have access, you can email me at justinventura.tech@gmail.com for access to the repository.
 Otherwise, you can just skip this step
 2. Navigate into the project dir `cd rook-permutations`
-3. Create a python virtual environment `python -m venv venv`
+3. Create a python virtual environment `python3 -m venv venv`
 4. Activate it `source venv/bin/activate`
 5. Install the requirements `pip install -r requirements.txt`